 Cougar Taxidermy Mount

 Impressive Mountain Lion taxidermy mount.
 This beautiful Cougar is poised crouching on a detailed rock base.
 Open mouth showing just the right amount of aggression.
 Hangs on two bolts at 32" o/c.
 Good size cat measures 78" from nose to tip of the tail.
-The quality of taxidermy rated at "Nice".
+The quality of taxidermy rated at "Nice" due to some issues with the ears otherwise this is an excellent trophy piece.
 Great addition to the lodge, vacation home or trophy room.

 Size of display: 64" wide x 25" tall x 16" deep.